Supported Employment Providing Opportunity

 Job Development and Placement

-CCP Job Developers work closely with individuals with significant disabilities, employers and numerous community agencies in Northern Colorado in order to identify meaningful and viable job matches for job seekers.
-Professional Job Developers have years of experience and an impressive success record in connecting participants to jobs in the community that match their strengths, abilities, interests and support needs.
+CCP Job Developers work closely with individuals with significant disabilities, employers, and numerous community agencies in Northern Colorado in order to identify meaningful and viable job matches for job seekers.
 When a job is offered and accepted, Job Developers, upon request and as needed, assist the employer in identifying and arranging reasonable accommodations, adaptations, and/or ‘natural supports’ that serve to maximize job performance and promote mutual success and satisfaction for employee and employer alike.
 CCP Job Developers also serve as consultants and educators to businesses, assisting them in meeting their labor needs, informing them of employer hiring incentives, and, upon request, providing disability awareness training for worksite staff.
-CCP takes pride in placing participants in jobs that are equally a good match for the participant and the employer, creating ‘win-win’ results.
+The end goal is to create a successful job match for supported employee and employer alike.

 Job Transition and Maintenance Support